Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning

-Table \ref{tab: robustness and resilience} also summarizes the RL setups to demonstrate the property of being either robust or resilient of each traffic control strategy.
-In these papers, some authors proved the superior robustness or resilience of their proposed methods directly through testing against the established methods as benchmarks, whereas others induced such properties by adding specific terms (italicized in Table \ref{tab: robustness and resilience}) in the state space of the RL-algorithm.
-As a result, the algorithms are given additional information, potentially empowering the algorithms to anticipate ongoing disruptions.
-For instance, \cite{rodrigues_towards_2019} induced robustness by adding the elapsed time since the last green signal for each phase, \cite{tan_robust_2020} experimented with speed or pressure (residual queue) as an additional state representation in the state space of the RL algorithm, \cite{chu_multi-agent_2020} supplemented the control policies of neighboring intersections as additional information to the agents, and \cite{zhou_scalable_2023} used an extra binary congestion indicator in the state space.
-The analysis of the state-of-the-art RL studies considers reversals or sudden changes in the state-action-reward dynamics, which evokes unanticipated uncertainty.
-The problem in these contexts is often to respond to unexpected results appropriately since they might indicate a shift in the environment.
-In this case, exploration refers to the process of looking for new information to improve the RL agent's understanding of the traffic dynamics under disruptions, which would then be used to identify better courses of action.
+The analysis of the state-of-the-art RL studies considers reversals or sudden changes in the state-action-reward dynamics, which evoke unanticipated uncertainty.
+The problem in these contexts is often to respond to unexpected results appropriately, since they might indicate a shift in the environment.
+In this case, exploration refers to the process of searching for new information to improve the RL agent's understanding of the traffic dynamics under disruptions, which would then be used to identify better courses of action.
+By exploring how robustness, resilience, and reliability can be achieved using RL-based traffic control algorithms, we can potentially develop antifragile traffic control systems through similar approaches.

-Ever since the concept of antifragility was proposed, it has become an increasingly popular concept in many disciplines, such as economy \citep{manso_heterogeneous_2019}, biology \citep{kim_antifragility_2020}, medicine \citep{axenie_antifragile_2022}, and robotics \citep{axenie_antifragile_2023}.
-However, current studies on antifragility in the field of engineering mostly pertain to post-disaster reconstruction efforts \citep{fang_emergence_2017, priyadarshini_investigating_2022}.
-Leveraging the potential of antifragility for the daily operations and optimization of transportation systems is a new and unexplored notion.